NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/Grin/tutorial.md

 	<img alt="MimbleWimble Coin Web Wallet Node" src="images/how_to_send_grin_1.png">
 </p>

-2. Click the hardware wallet in the wallets list.
+2. Connect your Ledger hardware wallet to your computer, and click the hardware wallet in the wallets list.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Hardware Wallet In List" src="images/how_to_send_grin_2.png">
 </p>

-3. Click the Send Payment button in the balance section.
+3. Click the Send Payment button in the Balance section.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Send Payment Button" src="images/how_to_send_grin_3.png">
 </p>